consistent-milk12/docs-md/generated_docs/gimli/read/index.md

 - `fn read_initial_length(&mut self) -> Result<(<Self as >::Offset, Format)>`

   Read an initial length field.

+  This field is encoded as either a 32-bit length or a 64-bit length, and the returned `Format` indicates which.

 - `fn read_address_size(&mut self) -> Result<u8>`